 Because sourcing and working with vendors or suppliers is such an important part of the P2P process, vendor management specifically can and should be introduced to assist in a major way.
 Negotiating, as well as maintaining costs and quality, delivery schedules, and industry/company standards are all crucial and often time-consuming parts of the overall P2P process that can be improved by implementing an official vendor management process.

-Vendor management consists of multiple components.
-Each fulfils a specific role within the cycle and should be completed before the next component can be approached.
+Supplier or vendor management consists of multiple components.
+Each fulfills a specific role within the cycle and should be completed before the next component can be approached.
+Understanding each role within the cycle is important to forming a successful vendor management strategy.

 In order to place an order for a particular good or service, a vendor must be decided on.
 This means researching and sourcing vendors or suppliers that you believe will be a good fit with your team and your organization as a whole.
 Many teams have a supplier network or vendor database they can access, or it can be useful to consult with coworkers in other departments who may have experience working with certain vendors in the past.